andrewwutw/build-djgpp/README.md

-## Build DJGPP cross compiler on Windows, Mac OSX and Linux
+## Building DJGPP cross compiler on Windows, Mac OSX and Linux

 build-djgpp : Build DJGPP cross compiler and binutils on Windows (MinGW/Cygwin), Mac OSX and Linux